 Where to Catch the Streetcar in the French Quarter

-To catch the streetcar: go to the corner of Canal Street and Carondelet (Carondelet is the same street as Bourbon; the streets all change names at Canal).
+Go to the corner of Canal Street and Carondelet Street (Carondelet is the same street as Bourbon; all streets change names when they cross Canal).
 The stop is on Carondelet, in front of the side windows of the Lady Foot Locker store that's right at the corner.
-You'll see the small yellow street sign marking it, and there's usually a batch of people waiting right there.
+You'll see the small yellow street sign marking it, and there's usually a group of people waiting right there.

-- St. Charles and Julia St. -- This is the Warehouse/Arts district, and you'll find a number of excellent small galleries on Julia, and the Contemporary Arts Center, Ogden Museum of Southern Art, and WWII Museum are just a block away.
+- St. Charles at Julia: This is the Warehouse/Arts district, and you'll find a number of excellent small galleries on Julia.
+The Contemporary Arts Center, Ogden Museum of Southern Art, and WWII Museum are just a block away.

-- St. Charles at Tulane -- Stroll the campus or Audubon Park from this stop or a few stops in either direction.
+- St. Charles at Tulane: Stroll the campus or Audubon Park from this stop or the neighboring stops in either direction.

 - St. Charles at Hillary: Jump off here and stroll a few blocks to a nice stretch of Maple Street, which includes the excellent Maple Street Book Shop and lots of nice cafes and shops.

 - S. Carrollton at Jeannette/Birch: Transit geeks, jump off here and follow the side tracks and you can see the big sheds where they keep the streetcars.
 You'll also find the excellent Boucherie restaurant here.